pagantis/prestashop/Documentation/configuration.md

 ##### Edit using database
 1 - Open your database management (Frequently Cpanel->phpmyadmin)

-2 - Connect to wordpress database.
+2 - Connect to prestashop database.

 3 - Launch a query to check if the table exists: select * from pagantis_config
 ![Step 3](./sql_step3.png?raw=true "Step 1")